A Guide to Practicing the Piano

 By Robert Boer, Director of MusicTutorOnline and Teacher of Piano, Music Theory & Analysis.

 Imagine this: I have played the piano since I was six years old, and there hasn't been a day in my life when I felt bored with playing the piano.
-On the contrary, playing the piano has always given me boundless joy, energy, and inspiration and has even helped me through difficult times.
-The piano is one of the most beautiful instruments, and how to practice efficiently is something that has always fascinated me.
-For the past 45 years, I have learned a lot.
+On the contrary, playing the piano has always given me boundless joy, energy, and inspiration, and has even helped me through difficult times.
+The piano is one of the most beautiful instruments, and learning how to practice efficiently has always fascinated me.
+Over the past 45 years, I have learned a great deal.
 The learning continues today, and I am convinced that this is one of the many reasons why playing the piano can provide us with a lifetime of joy.

-Having taught piano to all ages and levels for over 30 years now has given me a good insight into this matter.
+Having taught piano to all ages and levels for over 30 years has given me valuable insight into this matter.
 It is essential to know that everybody learns differently and that no two piano players are the same.
 However, certain aspects work for everybody, and it is those aspects that I would like to share with you.

-In this blog post, I like to explore how I can help you get better results in practicing or help you get good results faster.
+In this blog post, I aim to explore how I can assist you in achieving better results in your practice or help you achieve good results more quickly.

 Let me ask you: have you ever felt frustrated while practicing?
 If yes, why was there frustration?
 The solution to your answer may have something to do with how you practice and what you practice.